 To become more informed about these State laws, please take a few moments to read the below information:

 Mandatory Commercial Recycling - Assembly Bill 341

-California Assembly Bill AB 341 requires all businesses that generate four or more cubic yards of trash per week, and multi-family residential dwelling of five or more units to recycle.
+California Assembly Bill 341 requires all businesses that generate four or more cubic yards of trash per week, and multi-family residential dwelling of five or more units to recycle.
 This law is designed to reduce greenhouse gas emissions by diverting waste from landfills and to reach California’s recycling goal of 75% by 2020.
 The State’s Department of Resources Recycling and Recovery (CalRecycle) has adopted requirements that implement the law statewide.
 There are easy ways to ensure your business or multi-family complex complies.
 Detailed information, resources, and answers to frequently asked questions are available on CalRecycle’s website.

 Compliance with the State’s requirements can be achieved by taking one of the following actions:

 - Separate recyclable materials from solid waste and subscribe to a basic level of recycling service that includes collection, self-hauling, or other arrangements for the pickup of the recyclable materials;

 - Subscribe to a recycling service that may include mixed waste processing; or

 - Implement a recycling program for tenants that allows for recyclable materials to be separated from solid waste.